 Diabetes is a serious disease.
-Following your diabetes treatment plan takes round-the-clock commitment.
-Careful management of diabetes can reduce your risk of serious — even life-threatening — complications.
+Following your diabetes treatment plan takes total commitment.
+Careful management of diabetes can lower your risk of serious or life-threatening complications.

-- Make a commitment to managing your diabetes.
+- Commit to managing your diabetes.
 Learn all you can about diabetes.
-Establish a relationship with a diabetes educator, and ask your diabetes treatment team for help when you need it.
+Build a relationship with a diabetes educator.
+Ask your diabetes treatment team for help when you need it.

-- Choose healthy foods and maintain a healthy weight.
-Losing just 7 percent of your body weight if you're overweight can make a significant difference in your blood sugar control.
-A healthy diet is one with plenty of fruits, vegetables, whole grains and legumes, with a limited amount of saturated fat.
+- Choose healthy foods and stay at a healthy weight.
+If you're overweight, losing just 7% of your body weight can make a difference in your blood sugar control if you have prediabetes or type 2 diabetes.
+A healthy diet is one with plenty of fruits, vegetables, lean proteins, whole grains and legumes.
+And limit how much food with saturated fat you eat.

 Make physical activity part of your daily routine.
-Regular exercise can help prevent prediabetes and type 2 diabetes, and it can help those who already have diabetes to maintain better blood sugar control.
-Thirty minutes of moderate exercise — such as brisk walking — most days of the week is recommended.
-A combination of exercises — aerobic exercises, such as walking or dancing on most days, combined with resistance training, such as weightlifting or yoga twice a week — often helps control blood sugar more effectively than does either type of exercise alone.
+Regular physical activity can help prevent prediabetes and type 2 diabetes.
+It can also help those who already have diabetes to maintain better blood sugar control.
+A minimum of 30 minutes of moderate physical activity — such as brisk walking — most days of the week is recommended.
+Aim for at least 150 minutes of moderate aerobic physical activity a week.

-Lifestyle for type 1 and type 2 diabetes
+Lifestyle recommendations for type 1 and type 2 diabetes

-In addition, if you have type 1 or type 2 diabetes:
+Also, if you have type 1 or type 2 diabetes:

 - Identify yourself.
 Wear a tag or bracelet that says you have diabetes.
-Keep a glucagon kit nearby in case of a low blood sugar emergency — and make sure your friends and loved ones know how to use it.
+Keep a glucagon kit nearby in case of a low blood sugar emergency.
+Make sure your friends and loved ones know how to use it.

 - Schedule a yearly physical and regular eye exams.
 Your regular diabetes checkups aren't meant to replace yearly physicals or routine eye exams.
-During the physical, your doctor will look for any diabetes-related complications and screen for other medical problems.
-Your eye care specialist will check for signs of retinal damage, cataracts and glaucoma.
+During the physical, your provider will look for any diabetes-related complications and screen for other medical problems.
+Your eye care specialist will check for signs of eye damage, including retinal damage (retinopathy), cataracts and glaucoma.

-- Keep your vaccinations up to date.
-High blood sugar can weaken your immune system.
-Get a flu shot every year, and your doctor may recommend the pneumonia vaccine, as well.
-The Centers for Disease Control and Prevention (CDC) also currently recommends hepatitis B vaccination if you haven't previously been vaccinated against hepatitis B and you're an adult ages 19 to 59 with type 1 or type 2 diabetes.
-The most recent CDC guidelines advise vaccination as soon as possible after diagnosis with type 1 or type 2 diabetes.
-If you are age 60 or older, have diabetes, and haven't previously received the vaccine, talk to your doctor about whether it's right for you.
+The most recent CDC guidelines suggest vaccination as soon as possible after diagnosis with type 1 or type 2 diabetes.
+If you are age 60 or older, have been diagnosed with diabetes, and haven't previously received the vaccine, talk to your provider about whether it's right for you.

 - Pay attention to your feet.
 Wash your feet daily in lukewarm water.
 Dry them gently, especially between the toes.
 Moisturize with lotion, but not between the toes.
 Check your feet every day for blisters, cuts, sores, redness or swelling.
-Consult your doctor if you have a sore or other foot problem that doesn't heal promptly on its own.
+Talk to your provider if you have a sore or other foot problem that doesn't heal quickly on its own.

-- Keep your blood pressure and cholesterol under control.
-Eating healthy foods and exercising regularly can go a long way toward controlling high blood pressure and cholesterol.
-Medication may be needed, too.
+- Control your blood pressure and cholesterol.
+Eating healthy foods and exercising regularly can help control high blood pressure and cholesterol.
+Drugs may be needed, too.

 - Take care of your teeth.
 Diabetes may leave you prone to more-serious gum infections.
 Brush and floss your teeth at least twice a day.
 And if you have type 1 or type 2 diabetes, schedule regular dental exams.
-Consult your dentist right away if your gums bleed or look red or swollen.
+Talk to your dentist right away if your gums bleed or look red or swollen.

-- If you smoke or use other types of tobacco, ask your doctor to help you quit.
-Smoking increases your risk of various diabetes complications.
-Smokers who have diabetes are more likely to die of cardiovascular disease than are nonsmokers who have diabetes, according to the American Diabetes Association.
-Talk to your doctor about ways to stop smoking or to stop using other types of tobacco.
+- If you smoke or use other types of tobacco, ask your provider to help you quit.
+Smoking increases your risk of many diabetes complications.
+Smokers who have diabetes are more likely to die of cardiovascular disease than are nonsmokers who have diabetes.
+Talk to your provider about ways to stop smoking or to stop using other types of tobacco.

 If you drink alcohol, do so responsibly.
-Alcohol can cause either high or low blood sugar, depending on how much you drink and if you eat at the same time.
-If you choose to drink, do so only in moderation — one drink a day for women of all ages and men older than 65, and up to two drinks a day for men age 65 and younger — and always with food.
+Alcohol can cause either high or low blood sugar.
+This depends on how much you drink and if you eat at the same time.
+If you choose to drink, do so only in moderation — one drink a day for women and up to two drinks a day for men — and always with food.

 Remember to include the carbohydrates from any alcohol you drink in your daily carbohydrate count.
 And check your blood sugar levels before going to bed.

 - Take stress seriously.
-The hormones your body may produce in response to prolonged stress may prevent insulin from working properly, which will raise your blood sugar and stress you even more.
+The hormones your body may make in response to long-term stress may prevent insulin from working properly.
+This will raise your blood sugar and stress you even more.
 Set limits for yourself and prioritize your tasks.
 Learn relaxation techniques.
 And get plenty of sleep.

-Numerous substances have been shown to improve insulin sensitivity in some studies, while other studies fail to find any benefit for blood sugar control or in lowering A1C levels.
-Because of the conflicting findings, there aren't any alternative therapies that are currently recommended to help with blood sugar management.
+Many substances have been shown to improve the body's ability to process insulin in some studies.
+Other studies fail to find any benefit for blood sugar control or in lowering A1C levels.
+Because of the conflicting findings, there aren't any alternative therapies that are currently recommended to help everyone to manage blood sugar.

-If you decide to try an alternative therapy, don't stop taking the medications that your doctor has prescribed.
-Be sure to discuss the use of any of these therapies with your doctor to make sure that they won't cause adverse reactions or interact with your current therapy.
+If you decide to try any type of alternative therapy, don't stop taking the drugs that your provider has prescribed.
+Be sure to discuss the use of any of these therapies with your provider.
+Make sure that they won't cause bad reactions or interact with your current therapy.

-Additionally, there are no treatments — alternative or conventional — that can cure diabetes, so it's critical that people who are receiving insulin therapy for diabetes don't stop using insulin unless directed to do so by their physicians.
+Also, no treatments — alternative or conventional — can cure diabetes.
+If you're using insulin therapy for diabetes, never stop using insulin unless directed to do so by your provider.

 Coping and support

 Living with diabetes can be difficult and frustrating.
 Sometimes, even when you've done everything right, your blood sugar levels may rise.
-But stick with your diabetes management plan, and you'll likely see a positive difference in your A1C when you visit your doctor.
+But stick with your diabetes management plan and you'll likely see a positive difference in your A1C when you visit your provider.

-Because good diabetes management can be time-consuming, and sometimes overwhelming, some people find it helps to talk to someone.
-Your doctor can probably recommend a mental health professional for you to speak with, or you may want to try a support group.
-Sharing your frustrations and your triumphs with people who understand what you're going through can be very helpful.
+Sharing your frustrations and triumphs with people who understand what you're going through can be very helpful.
 And you may find that others have great tips to share about diabetes management.

-Your doctor may know of a local support group, or you can call the American Diabetes Association at 800-DIABETES (800-342-2383) or the Juvenile Diabetes Research Foundation at 800-533-CURE (800-533-2873).
+Your provider may know of a local support group.
+You can also call the American Diabetes Association at 800-DIABETES (800-342-2383) or the Juvenile Diabetes Research Foundation at 800-533-CURE (800-533-2873).

 Preparing for your appointment

-You're likely to start by seeing your primary care doctor if you're having diabetes symptoms.
-If your child is having diabetes symptoms, you might see your child's pediatrician.
-If blood sugar levels are extremely high, you'll likely be sent to the emergency room.
+You're likely to start by seeing your health care provider if you're having diabetes symptoms.
+If your child is having diabetes symptoms, you might see your child's health care provider.
+If blood sugar levels are very high, you'll likely be sent to the emergency room.

-If blood sugar levels aren't high enough to put you or your child immediately at risk, you may be referred to a doctor who specializes in diabetes, among other disorders (endocrinologist).
-Soon after diagnosis, you'll also likely meet with a diabetes educator and a dietitian to get more information on managing your diabetes.
+If blood sugar levels aren't high enough to put you or your child immediately at risk, you may be referred to a provider trained in diagnosing and treating diabetes (endocrinologist).
+Soon after diagnosis, you'll also likely meet with a diabetes educator and a registered dietitian to get more information on managing your diabetes.

 Here's some information to help you get ready for your appointment and to know what to expect.